Scribes (society): Programs & CLEs

 Scribes has on several occasions participated in legal-writing programs at the American Bar Association's annual meetings.
 In 2007, Scribes participated in the annual meeting of the Association of American Law Schools in Washington, D.C., where it presented a panel discussion on "Jury Instructions in Plain English."
 In 2008, Scribes teamed up with the New York City Bar Association's Legal History Committee to cosponsor a symposium on Abraham Lincoln's legal writing.

 Recently, Scribes has also made a point of speaking directly to law students about legal writing.
 Since 2006, institutional-member law schools have hosted Scribes's annual board meetings.
 In return, Scribes conducts legal-writing programs for the school's students.

 In 2016, Scribes began hosting annual CLEs for legal professionals.
 The first CLE was hosting at The John Marshall Law School in Chicago, Illinois.
 The second CLE was hosted in Houston, Texas.

+In 2023, Scribes launched the National Conference for Law Review Editors.
+Held in late March or early April, this virtual conference is designed as a training session for incoming editors of student-edited law reviews and law journals.